h1romas4/libymfm.wasm/README.md

 > [Cargo --crate-type CLI Argument](https://github.com/rust-lang/rfcs/pull/3180/files)

 It is also required if you want to use this library as a simple native library.

-These are the codes needed to make the library the "WASI Library".

 Pacth `Cargo.toml`